Charles Spencer Smith

-Charles Spencer Smith (1852–1923) was a Methodist minister and afterwards bishop of the African Methodist Episcopal Church as well as an Alabama state legislator.
-He wrote numerous pamphlets during his lifetime, as well as a history of the AME Church and Glimpses of Africa (1895) chronicling his 1894 trip to the African continent.
+Charles Spencer Smith (March 16, 1852 – February 1, 1923) was a Canadian-American bishop of the African Methodist Episcopal Church and politician, serving in the Alabama Legislature.
+He wrote numerous pamphlets during his lifetime, as well as a history of the African Methodist Episcopal Church, and Glimpses of Africa (1895) chronicling his 1894 trip to Africa.

-Born and raised in Canada, Smith moved to the United States at age fourteen and after a series of jobs and two years in the Alabama Legislature, he became an ordained minister, pastoring in several southern states before being assigned to the Chicago Conference of the AME Church.
-Exposed to the work of the Sunday School Union there, he proposed that a similar organization be established for the AME Church.
+Born and raised in Canada, Smith moved to the United States at age fourteen and after a series of jobs and two years in the Alabama Legislature, he was ordained a minister, serving as a pastor in several southern states before being assigned to the Chicago Conference of the African Methodist Episcopal Church.
+Exposed to the work of the Sunday School Union there, he proposed that a similar organization be established for the African Methodist Episcopal Church.
 He founded the organization and the first publishing house in the country owned by a person of African descent using steam presses.
 After his appointment as Bishop, Smith traveled widely and was assigned conferences in Canada, the Caribbean, Africa, and several in the United States.
-Upon retiring from conference work, he became the historian of the AME Church and wrote at least two books.
+Upon retiring from conference work, he became the historian of the African Methodist Episcopal Church and wrote at least two books.

 Early life

-Charles Spencer Smith was born on 16 March 1852 in Colborne, Canada to Catherine and Nehemiah Henry Smith.
+Charles Spencer Smith was born on March 16, 1852 in Colborne, Canada to Nehemiah Henry Smith and his wife, Catherine.
 He grew up in Bowmanville and attended public schooling there until aged twelve.
 Apprenticed to learn furniture finishing, he lost his apprenticeship when the factory in which he was employed burned.
 Smith moved to Buffalo, New York, at the age of fourteen and worked as a general laborer for a boarding house until 1868.
 Moving to Chicago in that year, he worked as a porter for a barber shop until gaining employment as a deckhand an laborer on the ships working in the Great Lakes region.
 In 1869, Smith went south to Louisville, Kentucky, to apply for work with the Freedmen's Bureau as a teacher.